zioan/local-listing-frontend/README.md

 - **Heroku**:

   - The app is deployed on **Heroku**, a cloud platform that provides hosting services for web applications.
 Heroku ensures that the app is accessible to users online and can scale as needed to accommodate increased traffic.

-TODO: Add more tools and services used in the project.

 ## Agile Methodology